Battle of Tarawa: Aftermath

 For the next several days the 2nd Battalion, 6th Marines moved up through the remaining islands in the atoll and cleared the area of Japanese, completing this on 28 November.
 The 2nd Marine Division started shipping out soon after and were completely withdrawn by early 1944.

-Of the 3,636 Japanese in the garrison, only one officer and sixteen enlisted men surrendered.
+Of the 3,636 Japanese in the garrison, only one officer and sixteen enlisted men survived.
 Of the 1,200 Korean laborers brought to Tarawa to construct the defenses, only 129 survived.
 All told, 4,690 of the island's defenders were killed.
-The 2nd Marine Division suffered 894 killed in action, 48 officers and 846 enlisted men, while an additional 84 of the wounded survivors later succumbed to what proved to be fatal wounds.
-Of these, 8 were officers and 76 were enlisted men.
+The 2nd Marine Division suffered 894 killed in action, 48 officers and 846 enlisted men, while an additional 84 wounded later succumbed, 8 officers and 76 enlisted men.
 A further 2,188 men were wounded in the battle, 102 officers and 2,086 men.
-Of the roughly 12,000 2nd Marine Division marines on Tarawa, 3,166 officers and men became casualties.
-Nearly all of these casualties were suffered in the 76 hours between the landing at 09:10 November 20 and the island of Betio being declared secure at 13:30 November 23.
+Of the roughly 12,000 2nd Marine Division Marines on Tarawa, 3,166 officers and men became casualties.
+Nearly all of these casualties were suffered in the 76 hours between the landing at 09:10 on 20 November and the island of Betio being declared secure at 13:30 23 November.

 The heavy casualties suffered by the United States at Tarawa sparked public protest, where headline reports of the high losses could not be understood for such a small and seemingly unimportant island.
 The public reaction was aggravated by the unguardedly frank comments of some of the Marine Corps command.
 General Holland Smith, commander of the V Amphibious Corps who had toured the beaches after the battle, likened the losses to Pickett's Charge at Gettysburg.
-Nimitz himself was inundated with angry letters from families of men killed on the island.
+Admiral Chester Nimitz was inundated with angry letters from families of men killed on the island.